Level up your brunch cocktail game with homemade bloody mary mix, lots of fun garnishes, and everything bagel bloody mary rim salt!

 - Lemon Slices

-- Make the Bloody Marys: In a cocktail shaker, muddle lemon juice, horseradish and celery seed until celery seed is crushed.
-Pour in tomato juice, vodka, Worcestershire, salt, pepper and sriracha; stir until well combined.
+- Make the Bloody Marys: In small pitcher, stir together lemon juice, tomato juice, vodka, horseradish, Worcestershire sauce, celery seed, salt, pepper and sriracha until well combined.

 - Pour Everything Bagel Seasoning onto small plate.
 Rub the rims of two glasses with lemon; dip and twist into seasoning mixture until rims are covered in mixture.
 Fill glasses with ice; pour Bloody Mary mixture over ice.
 Garnish as desired and serve immediately.